Hazard Communication Training Made Simple: Cal/OSHA 8 CCR §5194

 2. Keep Inventory & SDSs Updated

 Your chemical inventory should always be current.
 If new chemicals are added, update the list immediately.
-SDSs should be available in a way employees can easily access—whether that’s a physical binder in the workplace or digital access on mobile devices.
+All procedures should follow 8 CCR 5194 requirements to ensure safety and compliance SDSs should be available in a way employees can easily access—whether that’s a physical binder in the workplace or digital access on mobile devices.

 3. Deliver Relevant Training

 Employees tune out when training feels irrelevant.
 Don’t use generic modules that talk about chemicals they’ll never see.
-Tailor the content.
+Make sure to deliver hazard communication standard training tailored to each role and scenario.
 For example:

 • In a manufacturing plant, focus on solvents, cleaning agents, and corrosives.